-Company's Product Membership services appear to not meet the definition of a "telecommunication service," as they would be excluded under IC 6-2.5-1-27.5(c)(1) and (9).
-On that note, while shipping is a service that is not subject to sales or use tax, charges for delivery are subject to sales or use tax if the charges are not separately stated postage charges.
-Shipping is free for Product Members, and as such there would be no delivery charges when a Product Member orders an item for delivery.
-However, it could be argued that Product Members are paying for delivery in the form of their membership fees.
+Finally, Company's Product Membership services do not appear to meet the definition of a "telecommunication service," as they would be excluded under IC 6-2.5-1-27.5(c)(1) and (9).
+On that note, charges for delivery are subject to sales or use tax if the charges are not separately stated postage charges, but shipping is free for Product Members, and as such there would be no delivery charges when a Product Member orders an item for delivery (although it could be argued that Product Members are paying for delivery in the form of their membership fees).